Bernardo-MG/dreadball-model-api/src/site/markdown/units.md

 Some players, such as those from the Mechanite an Plague teams, are customly made out of pieces, the [UnitComponent][component], which are grouped by the locations, the [ComponentLocation][component_location], where they are applied.

 An additional version, the [AffinityUnitComponent][affinity_unit_component], includes affinities and is meant to be used for DBX units.

+## MVPs

+MVPs, which are the game's heroes and mercenaries, are a special case of unit.
+But the thing is that they only have importance, taking into consideration the model's scope, during the team creation procedure.

+For this reason the unit interfaces won't handle them, and this job instead will be taken care by the availabilities interfaces.

 [unit]: ./apidocs/com/wandrell/tabletop/dreadball/model/unit/Unit.html
 [advancement_unit]: ./apidocs/com/wandrell/tabletop/dreadball/model/unit/AdvancementUnit.html